peppermintcom/peppermint-web-app/definitions/README.md

 type string.

 ### Oct 24, 2015
-The recorder_id field has been removed.
 The recorder_client_id field is used to identify a recorder.
 It must be a value that is unique across all apps.
 The recorder_client_id and the recorder_key are both optional when registering a recorder.
 The API will generate random base64URL tokens for them if not